UNHRC adopts resolution against Sri Lanka's rights record; India abstains from voting | Law-Order

-The UN Human Rights Council on Tuesday adopted a strong resolution against Sri Lanka's rights record, in a setback to Colombo, which described the move as ''unwarranted and unjustified'' interference in its internal affairs.
+The UN Human Rights Council on Tuesday adopted a strong resolution against Sri Lanka's rights record, in a setback to President Gotabaya Rajapaksa who personally lobbied against the document which gives the UN body a mandate to collect evidence of crimes committed during the country's brutal civil war against the LTTE.

-The resolution titled ‘Promotion of Reconciliation Accountability and Human Rights in Sri Lanka’ was adopted by the 47-member Council after 22 members voted in favour of it at the ongoing UNHRC session here.
+The resolution titled ‘Promotion of Reconciliation Accountability and Human Rights in Sri Lanka’ was adopted by the 47-member Council after 22 members voted in favour of the document at the ongoing 46th UNHRC session here.

 India and Japan were among 14 countries which abstained from voting.
-Eleven countries, including Pakistan, China and Russia, voted against the resolution.
+Eleven countries, including Pakistan, China, Bangladesh and Russia, voted against the resolution.

+Sri Lanka's ambassador here, M.C.A.
+Chandraprema, described the draft resolution as ''unwarranted, unjustified and in violations of the relevant articles of the United Nations’ Charter…'' He rejected the resolution as ''divisive'', saying it will polarize the Sri Lankan society and adversely affect the economic development, peace and harmony.

 India, which abstained from voting, said its approach to the question of human rights in Sri Lanka is guided by two fundamental considerations.